Egypt prequalifies 17 consortia for its water desalination program

 The prequalified consortia will be classified into four categories based on previous experience in desalination projects, the statement said.

-(Reporting by Patrick Werr; Writing by Ahmed Elimam; Editing by Jan Harvey)
+(Reporting by Patrick Werr; Writing by Ahmed Elimam; Editing by Jan Harvey and Sharon Singleton)

 ((Ahmed.Elimam@thomsonreuters.com;))